PrefectHQ/prefect/docs/index.md

 Prefect 2.0 is the second-generation workflow orchestration engine from [Prefect](https://www.prefect.io), now available as a [technical preview](faq/#why-is-orion-a-technical-preview).

 Prefect 2.0 has been designed from the ground up to handle the dynamic, scalable workloads that the modern data stack demands.
-Powered by Prefect Orion, a brand-new, asynchronous rules engine, it represents an enormous amount of research, development, and dedication to a simple idea:
+Powered by Orion, a brand-new, asynchronous rules engine, it represents an enormous amount of research, development, and dedication to a simple idea:

 _**You should love your workflows again.**_